apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/UnixShellGuide.md

 This is the name of the script that is being executed.
 It will be one of hadoop, hdfs, mapred, or yarn.

+* HADOOP\_SUBCMD

+This is the subcommand that was passed on the command line.

+* HADOOP\_SUBCMD\_ARGS

+This array contains the argument list after the Apache Hadoop common argument processing has taken place and is the same list that is passed to the subcommand function as arguments.
+For example, if `hadoop --debug subcmd 1 2 3` has been executed on the command line, then `${HADOOP_SUBCMD_ARGS[0]}` will be 1 and `hadoop_subcommand_subcmd` will also have $1 equal to 1.
+This array list MAY be modified by subcommand functions to add or delete values from the argument list for further processing.

 * HADOOP\_SUBCMD\_SECURESERVICE

 If this command should/will be executed as a secure daemon, set this to true.